bigshans/coc-projector/README.md

 - Add npm package to enable installing the plugin using the CocInstall command
 - Feature : Remove a project from the CocList view
 - Improve documentation
-- Remove dependencies with coc.nvim (make the plugin standalone)?

 ## License